 - Practice in front of a mirror – Learn your points by heart and start practicing in front of a mirror.
 This way, you will be able to see where you’re making mistakes, if your body language is okay, your gestures and expressions.
 All of these matters a lot and enhance the quality of your speech to a great extent.
 Once you know where and why you’re making mistakes, it will be easier to work on them and improve your communication skills.

 - Take help from others – Ask your friends and colleagues to help you practice.
 Speaking in front of other people will give you the experience to speak in front of an audience.
 The other person could tell you where your speech needs improvement.
 If the other person asks you questions related to the speech, you will have an idea of what type of questions people may ask.
+Furthermore, consider using online resources, attending training programs and working with a storytelling consultant to receive constructive feedback from public speaking professionals and improve your confidence and success in public speaking.

 - Record a video of yourself speaking – Recording your speech will help you detect if you’re making any mistakes in your speech.
 Is your tone alright?
 Are you clear in what you want to convey?
 Did you stumble somewhere?
 When you answer all these questions, ask yourself how I can improve my speech and start working on them.